Post-2008 Irish banking crisis: Catherine Murphy's involvement

 Catherine Murphy, TD, attempted to raise the issue in the Dáil on 27 May 2015.
 Seán Barrett ruled her contributions "out of order".
 Murphy attempted to raise the matter again the following day, this time with more success.
 Lawyers acting for O'Brien immediately forced the country's media to censor its own coverage, with some media outlets confirming they had received warnings from O'Brien's lawyers.
 RTÉ reporter Philip Boucher-Hayes tweeted that Drivetime would play Murphy's speech; in the event, Murphy's speech was not broadcast and his tweet was later deleted.
 Tonight with Vincent Browne (with Browne absent and instead moderated by Ger Colleran, editor of INM's Irish Daily Star) featured Colleran reading a statement from TV3 management asserting that no discussion about Murphy's comments would be allowed following letters from O'Brien's lawyers.
 Foreign commentators covering these events for the international media suggested Irish democracy had been "wiped away at a stroke".

 IBRC Commission of Investigation

 In June 2015, the government announced the launch of a Commission of Investigation into IBRC's business dealings, to be headed by a High Court judge.
-This is to take place instead of a previously announced inquiry which was to be conducted by KPMG, IBRC's own auditors.
+This was to take place instead of a previously announced inquiry which was to be conducted by KPMG, IBRC's own auditors.
 The commission is due to report before the end of 2015.
 The commission will investigate transactions, activities and management decisions which resulted in a loss of €10 million or more for the taxpayer.
 It will also cover "internal IBRC governance procedures and controls" and whether these "were fit for purpose", and will also examine the controversial sale of Siteserv to Denis O'Brien following a debt writedown of €119 million.